 Cigna: Typical hospitalization is at least 48 hours for normal vaginal delivery and at least 96 hours for a Caesarean section.
 But, this can be modified based on the physician’s recommendations

-Kaiser Permanente: According to our 2012 HEDIS scores, in Northern California, the average length of hospital maternity stay for all types of births is 2.41 days and 2.48 days in Southern California.
-We no longer separately track hospitalization stays for C-section delivers.
+Kaiser Permanente: According to our 2012 HEDIS scores, in Northern California the average length of hospital maternity stay for all types of births is 2.41 days and 2.48 days in Southern California.
+We no longer separately track hospitalization stays for C-section deliveries.

 PacifiCare: The average length of stay is two days for a normal birth and four days for a Caesarean.

 20. How many hospital days are utilized in a year for every thousand HMO members?

 Blue Shield of California: Our most recently reported utilization rate for inpatient days per 1,000 was 157.79.

 Health Net of CA: 2012: 200.9 days per 1,000 HMO members.